-Condition No. Condition General Conditions 1.
-The proposal must be carried out in general accordance with the plans and all information submitted with the application, as detailed below and referenced by the Council under consent numbers [BUN 400]: (a) Application Form and Assessment of Environmental Effects prepared by Woods B&amp;A, dated 28 February 2025. (b) Reports and Drawings as listed in Section 4.5.
-2. .
-Under section 125 and 123 of the RMA, the approved consents lapse and/or exp date it is granted (unless otherwise stated below) as follows: Consent Reference and Activity Lapse Date Expiry Date LUC (s9 Earthworks) 5 years 5 years LUC (s9 Land Use) 5 years 10 years DIS (Discharge to Air) 5 years 10 years DIS (Wastewater to land) 5 years 10 years WAT (s14 Groundwater Diversion) 5 years 10 years (a) In the case of approved consent LUC 401 (Bulk Earthworks), under s123 this consent expires 5 years from the date of commencement of earthworks.
-3. Compliance and Monitoring Charge The Consent Holder must pay the Council an initial consent compliance monitoring charge of \$1,170 (inclusive of GST), plus any further monitoring charge or charges to recover the actual and reasonable costs that have been incurred to ensure compliance with the conditions attached to this consent.
+Condition No. Condition General Conditions General Conditions 1.
+The proposal must be carried out in general accordance with the plans and all information submitted with the application, as detailed below and referenced by the Council under consent numbers [BUN 400]: (a) Application Form and Assessment of Environmental Effects prepared by Woods and B&A, dated 28 February 2025. (b) Reports and Drawings as listed in Section 4.5.
+2. Under section 125 and 123 of the RMA, the approved consents lapse and/or expire after the date it is granted (unless otherwise stated below) as follows: Consent Reference and Activity Lapse Date Expiry Date LUC (s9 Earthworks) 5 years 5 years LUC (s9 Land Use) 5 years 10 years DIS (Discharge to Air) 5 years 10 years DIS (Wastewater to land) 5 years 10 years WAT (s14 Groundwater Diversion) 5 years 10 years (a) In the case of approved consent LUC 401 (Bulk Earthworks), under s123 this consent expires 5 years from the date of commencement of earthworks.
+3. Compliance and Monitoring Charge The Consent Holder must pay the Cour \$1,170 (inclusive of GST), plus any furth and reasonable costs that have been attached to this consent. narges to recover the actual